thecyberpreacher/cloud-project/Azure/Azure-Project_1.md

 9. Click **Review + Assign**.

+> Result: You successfully configured a RBAC role for the Resource Group.

 ### Exercise 3: Enable Azure Monitor and Log Analytics and Set Up Cost Alerts.
 #### Estimated timing: 5 minutes